disneystreaming/weaver-test/README.md

 The various `test` functions have in common that they expect the developer to return a value of type `Expectations`, which is just a basic case class wrapping a `cats.data.Validated` value.

 The most convenient way to build `Expectations` is to use the `expect` function.
-It captures the boolean expression at compile time and provides useful feedback on what goes wrong when it does :
+Based on [Eugene Yokota's](http://eed3si9n.com/about) excellent [expecty](https://github.com/eed3si9n/expecty), it captures the boolean expression at compile time and provides useful feedback on what goes wrong when it does :

 ![Oops](docs/assets/oops.png)